SeanConnolly82/projectMERN/README.md

 - Private

 - Enter current password, new password and confirm new password.
-The API validates for blanks and a minimum of 6 characters in the password.
+The API validates for blanks, and a minimum of 6 characters in the password.
-- The front end will check that the new password and confirm new password.
+- The front end will check that the new password and confirm new password are a match.
-- Error response are provided by all validations.
+- Error responses are provided by all validations.
-- The API will also validate the hashes of the current password and stored password for the user before it updates the saved password to the new password.
+- The API will also validate the hash value of the current password against the stored password for the user before it updates the saved password to the new password.

 ### Delete Account